This article is about laptop overheating solutions.

 You might also experience the following issues when the laptop overheats:

 - The fan runs at its highest speed

 - Basic OS programs or applications respond slowly or take more time to complete than normal

 - Errors pop up on the screen from the operating system

 - Games appear slow or stop responding when playing

 - The laptops exterior is very hot to the touch

 Allow an overheating laptop to cool down to prevent damage.

 Nobody wants their laptop to overheat.
-If you’ve been wondering why your laptop overheats, take the necessary steps as described above to remedy such issues.
+If you’ve been wondering why your laptop overheats, take the necessary steps described above to remedy such issues.
 With good care and maintenance of your computer, it should not only last for a long time but also run smoothly without issue.
-To remedy an overheating laptop, remember to power off, check the vents and fans, and close any excessive open programs.
+To remedy an overheating laptop, remember to power off, check the air vents and fans, and close any excessive open programs.